suryakant54321/PHP-Product-Management-System/README.md

   - PHP based system to manage data product
   - Records updates to keep track of data products
-  - Lightweight client designed in HTML/PHP
+  - Lightweight client designed in HTML and PHP

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ### Version
 Beta 0.1.0